 Lacerte Family Children’s Zoo

-These favorites are listed in no particular order, but I might just spill that the Lacerte Family Children’s Zoo area might be my favorite.
+These favorites are listed in no particular order, but I might just spill that the Lacerte Family Children’s Zoo is my favorite unique thing about the Dallas Zoo.

 WARNING: If you go here too early in the day, your children might never want to leave and go experience the rest of the zoo.
 Seriously!

 A relaxing oasis with shade and seating for parents, here you’ll find a great play area for kids which includes:

 - The Wander – an intriguing entryway with a bubbling fountain called Raccoon Springs, where children can dip their hands